vc-oss/impactvc-revenue-runway/go-high-level/schemas.ghl.md

 - Survey fields must be mapped manually
 - Opportunity association must be preserved in survey links
 - In GHL, opportunity-level fields are stored on the Primary Deal Contact due to platform constraints.
+- In GoHighLevel, opportunity-level fields are stored on the designated Primary Deal Contact due to platform constraints; the Account/Company remains the reporting and engagement unit.